Privacy Act Requests

 PSP Investments shall provide assistance, as required, to individuals in exercising their rights of access under the Privacy Act.

-- Every individual who is given access under Section 6 above to personal information that has been used, is being used or is available for use for an administrative purpose is entitled to:
+i.
+Every individual who is given access under paragraph (a) above to personal information that has been used, is being used or is available for use for an administrative purpose is entitled to: